bens4lsu/theskinny-publish/Content/blog2/thoughts-about-3-songs-from-the-80s.md

 For the 6th or 7th time in the hour, we land on the hip-hop oldies channel.
 It's "Banned in The U.S.A" by 2 Live Crew.
 We keep it on.

 Maybe it's the current state of national affairs.
 Maybe it's that I'm a sucker for stories where the little guy sticks it to those who make the rules.
-I was tickled pink by <i>The People vs Larry Flynt</i>, <i>Private Parts</i>, and <i>Straight Outta Compton</i>, despite not being a big fan of Hustler or Howard Stern.
+I was tickled pink by *The People vs Larry Flynt*, *Private Parts*, and *Straight Outta Compton*, despite not being a big fan of Hustler or Howard Stern.
 (I do like a little N.W.A. now and then.)

 But it strikes me that "Banned in the U.S.A" is a really good, and a very patriotic song.
 It's much more patriotic in its expression of "no one can trample on our right to free speech in this country" than the song it samples/spoofs.
 Politicians love to play the Boss's "Born in the U.S.A." at their events, presumingly having never listened to the lyrics.
 For you youngsters, it's an 80s hit about a guy who returns from was just to be shit on by an America who doesn't really care about his sacrifices.
 Again, it's hard not to think of current events.